GOVERNOR’S ROADMAP TO:

 Approaches to Data Collection

-• Work with local officials to identify potential violent extremist groups.
-For example, inquire as to whether there have been multiple false government filings.
-If so, this could be a sign that Sovereign Citizens group may be active.
+- Work with local officials to identify potential violent extremists or extremist groups.
+For example, inquire as to whether there have been violent threats to government employees or elected officials.

-• Consult with authors (government, nonprofit organizations, think tanks) of public reports on targeted violence to determine how they collect their information (see “Why Is It Difficult to Collect Accurate Data?”) prior to using it to inform the state’s programs or strategy.
+- Consult with authors (government, nonprofit organizations, think tanks) of public reports on targeted violence to determine how they collect their information (see “Challenges with Collecting Accurate Data?”) prior to using it to inform the state’s programs or strategy.